bbc/bbcrd_vault_collection/README.md

 users of a Vault deployment.

-* `utils/vault_auth.py` -- Logs into Vault using either OIDC (for humans) or AppAuth (for machines) and signs your SSH key.
+* `utils/vault_auth.py` -- Logs into Vault using either OIDC (for humans) or AppRole (for machines) and signs your SSH key.
 * `utils/vault_token_send.sh` -- Use your Vault token to log into Vault on a remote machine.
 * `utils/run_disaster_recovery_vault_server.sh` -- Spin up an ephemeral vault